MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/multi-cloud.md

 ms.date: 2/1/2018
 ---

-# Fusion: Small to Medium Enterprise – Cost Management Evolution
+# Fusion: Small to Medium Enterprise – Multi-Cloud Evolution

 This article will evolve the narrative by adding multi-cloud integration to the [Governance MVP](./governance-mvp.md).